 On November 30, 1993, after Sarah and Jim’s seven-year battle, President Bill Clinton signed the Brady Bill into law.
 Brady Background Checks would now be required on all handgun purchases from federally licensed firearm dealers.
+Since its enactment in 1994, the Brady Background Check System has blocked approximately 4 million prohibited purchasers from obtaining a firearm.
 The signing of the Brady Bill was only the beginning.
 Sarah continued to advocate for common-sense gun laws at the state and federal level throughout the rest of her life.

 In 1994, Sarah and Jim received the S. Roger Horchow Award for Greatest Public Service by a Private Citizen, an award given out annually by Jefferson Awards.
 In 1996, she and Jim received the Margaret Chase Smith Award presented by the Secretaries of State.